 - 1. When going through the online material, make notes about questions you have or about material you find difficult to understand.
 Then share these questions through the online forum or in class (hybrid version). - 2.
 When you get a question in a check-your-knowledge quiz wrong or were not sure about the answer, go back to the corresponding online material and try to find the answer. - 3.
-Take notes about material you find interesting or difficult.
-This helps you learn and identify questions for discussion in class or during office hours. - 4.
 After going through an online lecture, try to explain the material to yourself or to a friend.
 This way you can better judge if you understand it.
 Once you identified things that need clarification, try to find the answer yourself by consulting one or more of the recommended books.
-If you cannot find the answer with reasonable effort, ask others for help (online discussion forum, office hours, and in-class discussions).

-5. Start working on homework assignments as soon as they come out.
+If you cannot find the answer with reasonable effort, ask others for help (online discussion forum, office hours, and in-class discussions). - 4.
+Start working on homework assignments as soon as they come out.
 This way you have time to ask questions and get help.